CorndelWithSoftwire/DevOps-Course-Parallel-Python/07_classes.md

 description: How to define your own types and why.
 ---

-# Chapter 7: Packages, Modules and Imports
+# Chapter 7: Classes

 ## Chapter objectives

-Classes are a very important concept for writing a full-fledged application in Python rather than just a little script because they will help keep your code clean and robust.
+Classes are a very important concept for writing a full-fledged application in Python because they will help keep your code clean and robust.

 In this chapter you will learn: